PCrnjak/Read_the_docs_test/README.md

 <img src="https://user-images.githubusercontent.com/30388414/86795587-028dbb80-c06e-11ea-9d71-3d6fbda6cb87.png" width="1200">
-Faze4 is small fully 3d printable diy 6 axis robotic arm.
-It is functionally and esteticaly similar to robotic arms in industry but is aimed for research, education and anyone interested in making his own robot arm.
+Faze4 is small fully 3d printable Open source 6 axis robotic arm.
+It is functionally and esthetically similar to robotic arms in industry but is aimed for research, education and anyone interested in making his own robot arm.
-Main "selling point" of this arm that seperate it from other DIY arms are:
+Main "selling point" of this arm that separate it from other DIY arms are:

-* It is really cheap <1000 dollars.
+* It is cheap <1000 dollars.
-* Uses 3d printed cycloidal gearboxes which have low backlash and can be fixed really easy.
+* Uses 3d printed cycloidal gearboxes which have low backlash and can be repaired really easy.
 * All wires are hidden giving it really clean design.